sciabarra/Sparkoin/README.md

 - `control-bitcore.sh {start|stop|restart|kill|debug}` controls bitcore.

+`run-cql.sh <args>` execute cql

+in particular:

-`cql.sh -f sparkcoin.cql` will create the schema in cassandra
+`run-cql.sh -f  sparkcoin.cql` will create the schema in cassandra

-`start-jobs.sh <job>` execute a  spark job
+`run-jobs.sh <job>` execute a  spark job inside the container

-More about this to be added
+More about this to be added.